The Nervous System - Please Stay on the Line!

 Now that we’ve spoken about the nervous system and its messengers, let’s talk about the digestive tract--or “gut” for short.
 You may think that the gut is totally unrelated to the nervous system, but it is actually integral to it.

-There are about as many bacterial cells in your body as human cells, and they’re collectively known as your “microbiome.”
+You have trillions of human cells inside of you right now!
+We used to think that we only had 1 bacteria cell inside us for every 10 human cells.
+New research suggests that we have an equal number of bacterial cells living inside of us, and they’re collectively known as your “microbiome.”
 We have about 160 different kinds of gut bacteria--of which trillions reside in each of our guts--and the exact makeup of your microbiome is affected by factors such as your lifestyle, geography, and genetics.
 Finally, the gut contains the enteric nervous system (ENS), which is a large part of the peripheral nervous system that controls gastrointestinal behavior without the input of the brain or spinal cord.

 Gut floras overly populated by “bad” bacteria are linked to stress, anxiety, and depression.
 By contrast, a gut flora colonized by ‘good’ bacteria may contribute to resolving these symptoms.
 Finally, some of these conditions may bring some gastrointestinal symptoms due to their connection to the enteric nervous system.
 How could this be?
 This brings us back to neurotransmitters.